JosuaKugler/uni/master_thesis/questions.md

 see Geiges, p.
 64, Rmk 2.4.7
 almost contact structure is a cooriented hyperplane field eta with a complex bundle structure J and a oriented line-bundle complementary to eta that defines the coorientation
 The difference to a contact structure is: The contact structure doesn't just need a bundle structure on eta, it needs an associated form alpha that fulfills the contact condition.
-However it has been showed that every almost contact manifold is actually (overtwisted) contact (see [Agustin's slides](./papers/Moreno24_slides.pdf))
+However it has been proved that every almost contact manifold is actually (overtwisted) contact (see [Agustin's slides](./papers/Moreno24_slides.pdf))

 ### What is a bundle metric?
 Let E -> M a bundle.
 A bundle metric is a bundle map from the fibre product of E with itself to M x \R